 The name of this pie says it all: it really is the easiest pie ever!
 With just 6 ingredients (including a refrigerated pie crust) it’s made in no time at all.

-If you think you can’t make pie, think again – this pie will be a success no matter what!
+If you think you can’t make pie, think again – this easy pumpkin pie will be a success no matter what!

 Pumpkin pie is a dessert with a spiced pumpkin-based custard filling.
 Even if you don’t love a cooked custard pie, I urge you to try this one.
 It’s smooth and creamy and more like a thick pudding!